BigCat3997/one-press-ado/README.md

 This is all modules as technique stacks was required by the flow.

-- Azure Devops
+Azure Devops:
     - Project
-    - one-press-ado (the core project contains the business logic of the flow).
+        - one-press-ado[^1].
             - Service connection
-            - Service connection of infrastructure vault.
-            - Service connections of project vaults.
+                - infrastructure-vars-vault-service-connection.
+                - project-dev-vars-vault-service-connection.
+                - project-uat-vars-vault-service-connection.
-    - weather-forecast (the real project will be implement the core project).
+        - weather-forecast[^2]. (the real project will be implement the core project).
             - Service connection
-            - Service connection of infrastructure vault (was shared by the one-press-ado project).
-            - Service connections of project vaults (was shared by the one-press-ado project).
+                - infrastructure-vars-vault-service-connection-weather-forecast[^3].
+                - project-dev-vars-vault-service-connection-weather-forecast.
+                - project-uat-vars-vault-service-connection-weather-forecast.

-- Azure Services
+Azure Services:
     - Azure Key Vault
         - Infrastructure vault (contain all secrets involve infrastructure as k8s cred, docker cred, git cred,etc).
         - Project vaults (contain all secrets that involve a specific project by its environment, I prefer each vault for each env that you have).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+[^1]: The `one-press-ado` project is the core project that contains the business logic of the flow.
+[^2]: The `weather-forecast` project is the real project will be implement the core project.
+[^3]: When we share service connection whose name will have suffix is name of project was share.